 Here’s a quick guide with links to the best deals you can find on the refurb store, along with a FAQ guide if you want to know more about the ins and outs of the Apple Certified Refurbished store and buying a refurbished MacBook, desktop Mac, iPhone, or iPad.
 We make a recommendation of what to buy, but feel free to check out the store inventory to find the right model for you.

-As of this writing, the store has a few iPhone 11 Pro models available.
+As of this writing, the store has a very limited selection available.

 Apple’s stock ebbs and flows.
 Sometimes there are several current MacBook Pro models to choose from, while other times the selection is small.
 Some are standard configurations, while others are customized, built-to-order models.